 Things get pretty busy during launch, especially with emails, so that is probably the most time consuming part!

 With a $29,000+ launch, we will have to pay out affiliates!
 This is the best kind of fee to pay because it helps get our course out to a new audience 🙂

 This was our first time really utilizing a small team of affiliates and they were great to work with!
 We will also put money away from this launch for the next launch.
 If you want to check out Become a Pinterest VA TODAY!, you can learn more here.

 My affiliate income dipped

 My affiliate income decreased in April.
-Part of this reason is because I received payment from Elite Blog Academy in March.
-This course only launches once a year and it's for all different levels of bloggers.
+Part of this reason is that I received payment from Elite Blog Academy in March.
+This course only launches once a year and it’s for all different levels of bloggers.

 In general, affiliate income can vary in terms of when I receive payment.
-Some affiliates pay out as soon as I make a sale; other affiliates pay out in 60 days.
-My affiliate list probably has around twenty different resources, so the nice thing is if I have a decline in sales with one affiliate, usually I'll do well with another affiliate, so everything balances out.
+Some affiliates payout as soon as I make a sale; other affiliates payout in 60 days.
+My affiliate list probably has around twenty different resources, so the nice thing is if I have a decline in sales with one affiliate, usually, I’ll do well with another affiliate, so everything balances out.

 My affiliate income is pretty diverse!
 I earn affiliate income in these major areas:

 - Blogger based (how to start a blog, pick a theme, select an email provider, etc.)

 - Pinterest related